 Prior to becoming a professor, I worked in the entertainment industry, primarily writing children’s animation screenplays (most notably, for the show, “Doug.”).
 I also have an M.S. in Film and studied theater acting and directing in New York City.
-In addition to my work as a professor, I am a clinician in private practice in West Los Angeles, where I specialize in working with couples, and women and men on relationship issues and mood disorders.
+In addition to my work as a professor, I am a clinical mental health counselor in private practice in West Los Angeles, where I specialize in working with couples, and women and men on relationship issues and mood disorders.

-My current passion is playing the electric guitar (a Strat, if you are into guitars), which I took up in 2010 on a whim, and have remained committed to, since.
+My current passion is playing the electric guitar, which I took up in 2010 on a whim, and have remained committed to, since.
 My other interests are eating foods from different countries, eating foods in different countries, and driving with my wife to places to we’ve never been before.

 I teach couples counseling; the class in basic counseling skills; theories of counseling; and beginning and advanced practicum.
 The core of my teaching philosophy is that I see myself also as a student, continually engaged in the process of studying and reflecting on the field of counseling.
 I believe being a counselor is a life-long journey of honest self-reflection and growth.
 I also believe there are no right answers or right ways of doing things in the field of counseling; that just because I am a teacher, I do not have a hold on truth when it comes to dealing with human beings.